See how AI-ready your website really is.

 Turn findings into a public report URL that users can reopen and share with teammates.

-What the MVP is optimized for
+What the product is optimized for

 4 Scoring dimensions